vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 This is a working factorial definition.
 Try it!

 ## Extract Y
-The goal is now to refactor the last expression we wrote to extract the factorial function.
-The remaining part will be Y.
+The goal is now to refactor the last expression to extract the factorial function.
+The remaining part is Y.

-First of all, we are going to extract the  `(recursive-step recursive-step)` call at line 8.
+First of all, we extract the form `(recursive-step recursive-step)` at line 8.

-That is a function that receives an argument, and apply   `(recursive-step recursive-step)` to it.
+We do it in two steps.
+First of all, I wrap it in the call to a function that receives an argument, and apply   `(recursive-step recursive-step)` to it.
 In Clojure this is

 {% highlight clojure linenos=table %}
 (fn [x] ((recursive-step recursive-step) x))